Can You Go To College At Any Age? 6 Things You Need to Know

 • Seek out tutorial resources for help

-• leverage your greater focus and time management strengths
+• Leverage your greater focus and time management strengths

 With planning and utilizing resources, both younger and older students can overcome potential obstacles.